Harushii18/Aftermath/README.md

 **Instructions**<br />

+1. Go to the Aftermath folder (where all the general contents are)
+2. Open the terminal at that folder and run
+`npm install --save three`
-1. Run the server by using the command:
+3. Run the server by using the command:
 `node index.js`

-2. Go to
+4. Go to
 [this link](http://localhost:5000/) in your browser

 <br />